mesonbuild/meson/docs/markdown/Feature-autodetection.md

 of the first is found, targets called *coverage-text*, *coverage-xml* and *coverage-html* are generated.
 Alternatively, if the latter two are found, only the target *coverage-html* is generated.
-Coverage reports can then be produced simply by calling e.g. `ninja coverage-xml`.
+Coverage reports can then be produced simply by calling e.g. `meson compile coverage-xml`.
 As a convenience, a high-level *coverage* target is also generated which will produce all 3 coverage report types, if possible.